salesforce/design-system-react/CONTRIBUTING.md

 ## How to add a new component

 1. Create a new issue or add to an existing one.
    1. **List out all public props**, so that props can be consistent across the library.
+Here is [an example](https://github.com/salesforce/design-system-react/issues/1667).
 You are proposing an API that hopefully will never have to be changed.
 1. Build out the component file structure
    1. Add a new folder to `/components` with `index.jsx`.
 All component files in this folder are public.
 Non-public subcomponents should be in a `private` subfolder.
 1. Connect the newly created files